peterennis/aesite/_posts/2014-10-11-setup-atom-gfm.md

 > The overriding design goal for [Markdown’s formatting syntax](http://daringfireball.net/projects/markdown/) is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.

+GitHub issues and pull requests with task list items defined will summarize the task list on the pull request listing and any cross reference.

 Support for [Task Lists](https://github.com/blog/1375%0A-task-lists-in-gfm-issues-pulls-comments) is available:

 - [x] @mentions, #refs, [links](), **formatting**, and <del>tags</del> are supported